apache/cloudstack-docs-rn/source/compat.rst

 Supported OS Versions for Management Server
 -------------------------------------------

+This section describes the operating systems, browsers, and hypervisors that have been newly tested and certified compatible with CloudStack
+|version|.
+Most earlier OS and hypervisor versions are also still supported
+for use with |version|.
+It might work well on other platforms, but the platforms listed below are the ones that are specifically tested against and are more likely to be able to help troubleshoot if you run into any issues.

-This section lists the operating systems that are supported for running CloudStack Management Server.
-Note that specific versions of the operating systems are tested, so compatibility with CentOS 6.3 may not indicate compatibility with CentOS 6.2, 6.1 and so on.
+.. note:: that specific versions of the operating systems are tested, so compatibility with CentOS 6.3 may not
+          indicate compatibility with CentOS 6.2, 6.1 and so on.

 -